-Income tax and capital gains tax are both assessed for a tax year which runs from 6 April to the following 5 April.
-The tax year 2023/24 runs from 6 April 2023 to 5 April 2024.
+Income tax and CGT are both assessed for a tax year which runs from 6 April to the following 5 April.
+The tax year 2024/25 runs from 6 April 2024 to 5 April 2025.

 Shortly after 5 April a notice to complete a return is usually issued by HMRC.
 Typically the return then needs to be submitted by: